-Type-C USB 3.1 Apple Compatible Backup DrivesThe future of Mac storage devices, displays and other peripherals will all center around a Type-C connector.
-As the unifying interface for both data and power, Apple is standardizing on a future of USB-C and ThunderBolt 3 -- BOTH of which use the Type-C interface - for nearly every type of peripheral computing device.
+Type-C USB 3.1 Apple Compatible Backup DrivesThe future of Mac compatible storage devices, displays and other peripherals will all center around a Type-C connector.
+As the unifying interface for both data and power, Apple is standardizing on a future of USB-C and ThunderBolt 3 -- BOTH of which use the Type-C connection - for nearly every type of Mac compatible peripheral computing device.

 Best USB-C Drives For Mac : SSD & HDDHere's a sampling of currently available Mac compatible storage devices with a Type-C USB 3.1 Gen 2 interface - though do note some of these backup drives include only a USB-C to USB-A cable for legacy connection to older Macs, but might NOT include a USB-C to USB-C cable for use on Apple's newest computers.
 Read product decriptions carefully as you may need to order one separately.